Sukinah-cys/Lab3-student_productivity_distraction-ML/README.md

 ## Student Productivity Analysis — Machine Learning Lab (Google Colab)
 This project performs exploratory data analysis (EDA) on a dataset that examines how academic habits, lifestyle factors, and digital distractions affect student productivity.
-The analysis was implemented using Python in Google Colab.

 ## Objective
 To analyze student productivity patterns and identify key factors influencing productivity scores through statistical summaries and data visualization.